 As long as you've chosen a high quality, acid-free paper, you can paint acrylic directly onto the surface of the paper and be assured that your painting will be of archival quality.
 When painting with acrylic you do not need to prime the paper first since the paint, a plastic polymer, will not damage the paper.
 However, the paper will still absorb some of the moisture and pigment from the initial layers of paint.
 This is true even though the most high-quality paper is treated with surface sizing for water resistance.
 So, if you want the paint to glide on more smoothly at first, we recommend applying at least two coats of acrylic gesso before painting.

 If you are using a paper that is not acid-free you should gesso both sides of the paper to seal it before beginning to paint.
 If you prefer a clear sealer you can also use a matte gel or medium to prime both sides.

-- Strathmore 300 Series Canvas Paper Pads - I would suggest using this for practice only.
+- Strathmore 300 Series Canvas Paper Pads: You may want to use this for practice only.
 It is a lighter weight paper (187 gsm) that mimics the texture of canvas.
-I have found that the first coat of paint tends to bead on this paper, though, so most often prefer to apply a layer or two of gesso before painting on it.
+The first coat of paint tends to bead on this paper, though, so most often prefer to apply a layer or two of gesso before painting on it.
 This pad comes in several different convenient sizes ranging from 6 x 6 inches to 16 x 20 inches.

 You can paint on many different surfaces with acrylic paint.
 While good quality acid-free papers are the best for archival purposes, don't be afraid to try out other papers as well.
 You never know what you might discover and enjoy.